Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 title: Singular Personal Pronouns
 ---

-Now that you are familiar with weak nouns, weak verbs, grammatical gender, and cases, its time to incorporate pronouns into the mix!
+Now that we have basic familiarity with weak nouns, weak verbs, grammatical gender, and how the cases are used, its time to incorporate pronouns into the mix!
 It is extremely common to use pronouns during conversations after a noun has been mentioned previously and it is clear based on context what is being refered to.

 Using pronouns often leads to more natural and less clunky sentences.
 Consider which of the two examples below sounds more natural:\

-Example 1: This is Jón. **Jón** loves fishing. **Fishing** is **Jon's** favorite activity.\
+Example 1: This is **Jón**. **Jón** loves **fishing**. **Fishing** is **Jon's** favorite activity.\
-Example 2: This is Jón. **He** loves fishing. **It** is **his** favorite activity.
+Example 2: This is **Jón**. **He** loves fishing. **It** is **his** favorite activity.

 ## First and Second-Person Pronouns
-The first and second-person pronouns replace words in the first and second-person.
+The first and second-person pronouns replace people in the first and second-person.

+*Note: We  do not typically refer to ourselves by our names, nor do we usually refer to people we are talking to by their names directly to them, so these pronouns are not really "replacing" anything directly.*

+Example 1: The author is happy. -> **I** am happy.
+Example 2: The reader is happy. -> **You** are happy.

 |                | **First-Person** | **Second-Person** |
 |----------------|------------------|-------------------|